Yumgamer-09/MinecraftHtmlEdition/README.md

 # MinecraftHtmlEdition
+I coded Minecraft in HTML.
+Not everything i coded is in HTML but i most of them are.
-I tried coding Minecraft in html not like everything just some parts of the game.
+I did not code everything that is in the game but only some parts of it.